 There are a ton of roach solutions, but why not try these home remedies for roaches first.
 They’ll save you a bunch of money.
 Plus the ingredients these remedies call for are usually available in your home already, or you can find them locally.
+Although, I’ll have to be honest up front and say that while I love home remedies, there’s just no beating proven roach killers like Advion Roach Baits.

 We love to use bay leaves in cooking for its taste and fragrance, but roaches hate them.
 They just can’t stand the smell.
 We can exploit this to drive them out, or keep them away.
 All you have to do is place the leaves around nests, high-traffic areas (as in it gets a lot of roaches coming through) and possible entry points.
 You can use fresh leaves, or dry leaves.
 Crushing dry leaves into a powder releases a much stronger smell.